SynchronetBBS/sbbs/xtrn/minesweeper/readme.txt

 playable and easy on the eyes (my daughter, Emma, helped with the color scheme, as she is *not* colorblind).
 There's no mouse support; use the keyboard.

-Multiple users can be play the game simultaneously, but there is no inter-user interaction of any kind.
+Multiple users can play the game simultaneously, but there is no inter-user interaction of any kind.
 The normal Synchronet inter-node paging/listing controls (Ctrl-P/U) are disabled while running the game.